Study smarter with Fiveable

 Compare and contrast Agenda-Setting and Framing: How does each theory explain media influence differently, and could they operate simultaneously on the same issue?

 A researcher finds that people who watch 6+ hours of television daily significantly overestimate violent crime rates compared to light viewers.
-Which theory explains this finding, and what mechanism does it propose?
+Which theory explains this finding, and what specific mechanism does it propose?

-An FRQ describes a scenario where a persuasive message fails because it falls too far outside the audience's existing beliefs.
+A persuasive message fails because it falls too far outside the audience's existing beliefs.
 Which theory explains this outcome, and what specific concept within that theory applies?